Skip to main content

 Costs of providing language learning materials and training to participants who need to improve the knowledge of the language they will use to study or receive training during their activity.

-Linguistic support is eligible for participants in staff mobility longer than 30 days and in short-term and long-term individual mobility of learners.
-Support is payable only if the participant cannot receive Online Language Support due to unavailability of the required language or level.
-The latter condition does not apply to reinforced support provided for ErasmusPro participants.
+Support is payable only if the participant cannot receive Online Language Support due to unavailability of the required language or level., or due to particular barriers faced by participants with fewer opportunities.
+The above conditions do not apply to reinforced support provided for participants in ErasmusPro.

 Financing mechanism: contribution to unit costs.